endjin/Endjin.RecommendedPractices.NuGet/docs/adr/0004-separate-repo-host.md

 It has an additional benefit:

 - It it were to look useful in the future, we could add other host-specific packages

+This also leaves the door open for supporting other source hosts, most notably Azure DevOps.
+We've not added support for Source Link to Azure DevOps yet, because we don't currently have any scenarios that require it, but this split means it would become a relatively straightforward thing to add.